-Net cash flows provided by operating activities for the fiscal years ended December 31, 2021 and 2020 were \$1,512,480 and \$840,153, respectively.
-Cash flows from operating activities was higher in 2021 primarily due to the increase in net income year over year.
+Net cash flows provided by operating activities for the fiscal years ended December 31, 2022 and 2021 were \$993,976 and \$1,512,480, respectively.
+Cash flows from operating activities was lower in 2022 primarily due to the increase in net income year over year offset by the gain on the sale of the Walton Way property and the decrease in percentage rent receivable year over year.